 Thomas Herbreteau is the GIS Technician and Cartographer as well as the Executive Assistant to the Consultation Director for WNNB.
 Thomas has a degree in Cartography from the Nova Scotia Community College and an Applied Science Degree in Geographic Information Systems from Southern Alberta Institute of Technology Understanding.
 Thomas assists in mapping the land use of the Wolastoqiyik throughout Wolastoqey Territory, which is extensively used in assessing impacts of proposed projects on Wolastoqey Aboriginal and Treaty Rights.
 Thomas also assists the Consultation Director with administration tasks.

-Peggy Brooks is the Communications Manager for WTCI/WNNB.
+Peggy Brooks is the Communications and Special Events Coordinator for WTCI/WNNB.
 She is Wolastoqey from Sitansisk.
 Peggy has a Bachelor of Arts, with a major in Sociology, from St. Thomas University.
 She supports the staff of both organizations by working with them to help inform the members of the six Wolastoqey Communities of projects and files lead by WTCI/WNNB and ultimately creating a flow of information between the organizations and each Wolastoqey Community and their members.
 Her passions involve taking part in groups close to her heart like MMIW, fundraising/volunteering, gardening, and most importantly, spending time with her family.

 Gail Fullarton is the Administrative Assistant for WTCI/WNNB.
 Gail is the first face that visitors meet when entering the office.
 Gail’s strong attention to detail and helpful personality is what keeps our office running smoothly.
 If you need anything just ask Gail and she will make it happen!
 Gail graduated from Stanley High in New Brunswick and has earned herself a certificate in Human Resource Management.
 Prior to joining the WNNB/WTCI team Gail worked in her home community of St. Mary’s First Nation in numerous managements and assisting positions.
 Gail keeps up-to-date with her community via Facebook and loves spending time with her family, whom she considers her biggest blessings.